TensAIR: Real-Time Training of Neural Networks from Data-streams: Conclusions

 \section{Conclusions}

 OL is an emerging area of research which still has not extensively explored the real-time training of ANNs.
-In this paper, we introduced TensAIR, a novel end-to-end dataflow engine for OL from data streams.
-It uses an asynchronous iterative routing (AIR) protocol to train and predict ANNs in a distributed manner.
-One major feature of TensAIR is its high performance due to its direct inclusion of TensorFlow as a first-class dataflow operator.
-TensAIR achieves a nearly linear scale-out performance in terms of sustainable throughput and with respect to its number of worker nodes.
-It uses TensorFlow models and supports the common dataflow operators, such as \texttt{Map}, \texttt{Reduce}, and \texttt{Join}, which facilitates the implementation of diverse use-cases.
-Therefore, we highlight the following capabilities of TensAIR: (1) process multiple data streams simultaneously; (2) train models using either CPUs, GPUs, or both; (3) train ANNs in an asynchronous and distributed manner; and (4) incorporate user-defined data pre- and post-processing pipelines.
-We empirically demonstrate that, on a real-time streaming scenario, TensAIR surpasses both the standard and distributed TensorFlow APIs (representing upper bounds for the throughput of Apache Kafka and Flink, respectively) when training ANNs from streaming data.
-We also show that, in our experiments, the model degradation due to ASGD is insignificant in practice.
+In this paper, we introduced TensAIR, a novel system for real-time training of ANNs from data streams.
+It uses the asynchronous iterative routing (AIR) protocol to train and predict ANNs in a decentralized manner.
+The two main features of TensAIR are: (1) leveraging the iterative nature of SGD by updating the ANN model with fresh samples from the data stream instead of relying on buffered or pre-defined datasets; (2) its fully asynchronous and decentralized architecture used to update the ANN models using decentralized and asynchronous SGD (DASGD).
+Due to those two features, TensAIR achieves a nearly linear scale-out performance in terms of sustainable throughput and with respect to its number of worker nodes.
+Moreover, it was implemented using TensorFlow, which facilitates the deployment of diverse use-cases.
+Therefore, we highlight the following capabilities of TensAIR: (1) processing multiple data streams simultaneously; (2) training models using either CPUs, GPUs, or both; (3) training ANNs in an asynchronous and distributed manner; and (4) incorporating user-defined dataflow pipelines.
+We empirically demonstrate that---in a real-time streaming scenario---TensAIR supports from 4 to 120 more sustainable throughput than Horovod and both the standard and distributed TensorFlow APIs (representing upper bounds for Apache Kafka and Flink extensions).

-As future work, we believe that TensAIR may also lead to novel online learning use-cases which were previously considered too complex but now become feasible due to very good scale-out performance of TensAIR.
-Specifically, we intend to study similar learning tasks over audio/video streams which we see as the main target domain for stream processing.
+As future work, we believe that TensAIR may also lead to novel online learning use cases which were previously considered too complex but now become feasible due to the very good sustainable throughput of TensAIR.
+Specifically, we intend to study similar learning tasks over audio/video streams, which we see as the main target domain for stream processing and OL.
 To reduce the computational cost of training an ANN indefinitely, we shall also investigate how different active concept-drift detection algorithms behave under an OL setting with ANNs.